jpajukan/nlp-course/ngram/README.md

 * testfile_for_ngram.csv is test package containing all (over 90) tests in csv format.
 This file is inputted as parameter to test.py to make it run testing automatically.

 Figures calculated from that data are contained in figures folder.
 Figures are divided to 4 folders, each representing content of test_data/final_results in different way.

+##Figures
+This folder includes accuracy and relative score figures from the test data.
+It has same set of graphs twice, one related to context and the other to sense